A little more about the project ...

 This document provides those responsible for setting menus in Canadian healthcare facilities with a step-by-step guide to creating sustainable menus.
 As well as facilitating menu creation, it also provides the tools necessary to bring about a significant reduction of the environmental impact of the food served, while contributing to social and economic development.
 A food service manager may know little about sustainable development, have little time to bring about changes, or be in the process of completely revamping their menu offering.
 This guide offers ways to make menus increasingly sustainable— one step at a time, one choice at a time.

-How the guide came to be?
+How did the guide come to be?

 This guide started as one of the collaborative projects of Nourish and has evolved over the past several years.
 Project team members from Nourish included : Elaine Addison, Danielle Barriault, Kathy Berger, Travis Durham, Josée Lavoie, Annie Marquez, Charlotte Pilat Burns, Susan Taylor, with research support by Allison Gacad, a Loran Scholar at the University of British Columbia; and Béatrice Dagenais and Geneviève Mercille, Université de Montréal.

-For more information and for presentations/training in your offices, email: Annie Marquez, Dt.P., project leader and Béatrice Dagenais, Dt.P., M.Sc., trainer at email@example.com
+For more information and for presentations/training in your offices, email: Annie Marquez, Dt.P., project leader and Béatrice Dagenais, Dt.P., M.Sc., at firstname.lastname@example.org

 Our financial partners